Natedeploys/docker-python-sandbox/README.md

 2) Grab the container ID ex.
 1238109809
 3) run "docker exec -it 1238109809 bash"

+- To stop the docker container run "docker-compose down", adding the "-v" flag at the end will remove the data too.

 ## Todo

 - Install sent2vec from the public github repository - **DONE**